-This particular collection offers a wide variety of materials; in addition to the sea of work prints, digital photograph files, art prints, and negatives, Romano amassed a wide variety of documents, including publications and exhibition materials.
+This collection offers a wide variety of materials; in addition to work prints, digital photograph files, art prints, and negatives, Romano amassed a wide variety of documents, including research files, publications, and exhibition materials.
+A selection of material from the Stolen Childhoods project is available through the digital repository.